Dr. John Chovan

 Systemic lupus erythematosus (SLE) is an autoimmune disease implicated in the premature onset of cardiovascular disease.
 SLE`s chronic activation of the immune system leads to inflammation, obstruction and vascular damage.
 The damage is most pronounced in SLE patients with a sedentary lifestyle and early onset of the disease.
 Understanding the pathogenesis, signs and symptoms of how SLE affects the cardiovascular system is important.
 Nurse practitioners play a vital role in the implementation of strategies to manage care and improve outcomes.

 Mullins, Jennifer L., "Systemic Lupus Erythematosus: Cardiovascular Pathophysiology" (2016).
 Master of Science in Nursing (MSN) Student Scholarship.
-Paper 202.
+202.